dabit3/cloud-agent-automations/README.md

 Each template includes a complete prompt and a recommended trigger.
 No code is required.

 To use a template, paste its prompt into a new Devin automation.
-Then select the recommended trigger.

 Devin starts the automation when a Slack message, GitHub event, or schedule matches the trigger.
 Some templates also require an MCP connection.